nachiketttt/stm32f446-baremetal-peripheral-drivers/README.md

 Register-level peripheral drivers for the STM32F446RE written from scratch using direct register manipulation.
-No HAL, no CubeMX — every peripheral configured by writing directly to control, status, and data registers as defined in the STM32F446RE reference manual.
+No HAL and no CubeMX — every peripheral was configured by writing directly to control, status, and data registers as with respect to the STM32F446RE reference manual.

 ## Hardware
 - STM32 Nucleo F446RE
 - Logic analyzer (Saleae clone) for verification
-- PulseView / sigrok for protocol decode
+- PulseView for debugging

 ## Structure
 ```